WoNoMute/wonomute.github.io/_interviews/astrid-bin.md

 ## What is your background?

-My background is both as a computer scientist and a musician.
+My background is both as a programmer and a musician.
 I grew up playing flute and piano, classically trained.
 I thought for many years that I would become a classical musician but then discovered computer programming when I was a teenager.
 And that took me on a path spending many years in undergrad and in grad school thinking about how I wanted to combine those two sets of interests.
 Today I have a PhD in computer science, but I teach in a creative computing institute and I work primarily with creative practitioners.

 {% include image.html
 max-width="100%" file="/assets/interviews/Rebecca-Fiebrink-photo-by-Shreejay-Shrestha.jpg" alt="Rebecca Fiebrink during her keynote presentation at the International Conference on Live Interfaces (March 10, 2020).
 Photo by Shreejay Shrestha."